 - 1-2 slices of fresh, peeled ginger

 - 2 star anise pods

 - 3 whole allspice berries

-- Combine all ingredients in a cloth spice bag, cheesecloth or ready to fill tea bags, you can tie them up with string, just make sure that the cinnamon sticks will fit.
+Combine all ingredients in a cloth spice bag, cheesecloth or ready to fill tea bags, you can tie them up with string, just make sure the cinnamon sticks will fit.

-- Bring to boiling; reduce to a simmer.
-Cook, stirring occasionally, six to eight minutes or until desired flavor is achieved.
+Bring to boiling, reduce to simmer.
+Cook, stirring occasionally, 6-8 minutes or until desired flavor is achieved.

 Pull out spice bag and discard.
 Serve drinks warm.